KD-Kongo-Dervilon/Mbissi_dervilon_12_24042022/sportsee/README.md

 npm install --save-dev jsdoc

+I add jsdocs to typical javascript project by adding a script to package.json

+and add a config file .jsdoc.conf.json

 this generates the docs in a folder ./docs in the root of the project.

 npm run docs